pdyban/driverchallenge/README.md

-# driverchallenge
+# Driver Telematics Analysis
-Driver telematic signature, a Kaggle challenge
+Driver Telematics Analysis is a Kaggle challenge.
+For more details, see [challenge page](http://www.kaggle.com/c/axa-driver-telematics-analysis/data).